mattjennings/team-finder/README.md

 #### teamDictionary

-A javascript object where the keys are terms (and social media info) and the values are team abbreviations. `findTeam` uses this under the hood, but you can use this if you need to pass the data somewhere else.
+An object where the keys are the terms/names/social media values, and the values are team abbreviations. `findTeam` used to use this under the hood.
+Will probably be removed in a later major version (3.x).

+(note: this does not include `friedmanAbbreviations` of teams)

 ```js
 import { teamDictionary } from 'team-finder'